Apply

 As the demand for nursing instructors and clinical educators continues, many nurses consider educator roles.
 They may be interested in teaching in a school of nursing, working in professional development, or focusing on the education of a specific patient/community population.

 This curriculum prepares nurses to assume advanced roles as instructors in academic and service settings.
-Our program focuses on curriculum development and foundational knowledge in theories of teaching and learning, and provides flexible and practical experience in academic and healthcare settings.
+Our program focuses on curriculum development and foundational knowledge in theories of teaching and learning, and provides flexible and practical experience in academic and health care settings.
 Graduates assume leadership roles in clinical nursing education, academic faculty appointments, and staff development.

 Department Faculty & Staff